nswdpc/silverstripe-mailgun-sync/README.md

 This module provides functionality to send emails via the Mailgun API and store events related to messages using Mailgun's webhooks feature

-## Breaking changes in upcoming ^1 release

-Version 1 will remove unused features to reduce the complexity of this module.
-The core functionality is now:

-+ Send messages via the standard Email process in Silverstripe, with added Mailgun options
-+ Send messages directly via the API
-+ Handle webhook requests from Mailgun via a dedicated controller

-Synchronisation of events is now handled by the [webhooks controller](./docs/en/100-webhooks.md)

 ## Requirements

 + silverstripe/framework ^4